-- Clothing or jewelry that is gang related - Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) - Clothing or jewelry that advertises alcohol, tobacco, or illegal drugs - Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" - Head wear including hats, caps, bandannas, and scarves; Hats/headcover may be allowed under circumstances where a medical condition is present with approval of the building principal - Clothing or jewelry displaying indecent, suggestive words/images. - Clothing or jewelry displaying words or images that carry double meanings or profanity (bad words) in writing, pictures or slogans. - Leggings, tights or other tight fitting clothing must be worn with additional garments that provide appropriate coverage - Shorts of mid-thigh length, or longer, may be worn during the periods of daylight savings time only for K-6.
-Grades 7-12 may wear shorts that meet this guideline year-round. - Costumes and/or clothing intended for entertaining or special occasions may only be worn on days approved by the building principal
+- Clothing or jewelry that is gang-related - Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground - Clothing or jewelry that advertises alcohol, tobacco, or illegal drugs

+- Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats). - Headwear including hats, caps, bandannas, hoodie hoods, scarves, and non-prescription glasses/sunglasses; Hats/headcover/glasses (none prescription) may be allowed under circumstances where a medical condition is present with approval of the building principal - Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning. - Clothing or jewelry displaying words or images that carry double meanings or profanity (bad words) in writing, pictures or slogans. - Visible body piercing (other than ears) - Shorts of mid-thigh length, or longer, may be worn during the periods of daylight savings time only for K-6.
+Grades 7-12 may wear shorts that meet this guideline year-round. - Costumes and/or clothing intended for entertaining or special occasions may only be worn on days approved by the building principal.